 Small to medium-sized root vegetables like radishes, carrots, turnips, and beets can be grown in containers, as can green onions, peppers, eggplant, and broccoli.

-Most herbs are fairly easy to grow in containers, as long as they have access to sun.
-Salad greens can flourish in shadier areas and do not need large pots.
+Most herbs are fairly easy to grow in containers, as long as they have access to 6 or more hours/day of direct sunlight.

 Selection of Pots